broadinstitute/gatk/scripts/mutect2_wdl/unsupported/README.md

-  "HapmapSensitivityAllPlexes.scatter_count": "[How many ways to scatter runs on Mutect2 on each bam file]", "HapmapSensitivityAllPlexes.is_run_orientation_bias_filter": "true/false depending on whether you wish to run this filter", "HapmapSensitivityAllPlexes.artifact_modes": The artifact modes of the orientation bias filter eg: ["G/T", "C/T"], "HapmapSensitivityAllPlexes.picard_jar": "[path to Picard .jar file]", "HapmapSensitivityAllPlexes.five_plex_preprocessed": "[path to preprocessed 5-plex vcf]", "HapmapSensitivityAllPlexes.five_plex_preprocessed_idx": "[path to preprocessed 5-plex vcf index]", "HapmapSensitivityAllPlexes.ten_plex_preprocessed": "[path to preprocessed 10-plex vcf]",
+  "HapmapSensitivityAllPlexes.scatter_count": "[How many ways to scatter runs on Mutect2 on each bam file]", "HapmapSensitivityAllPlexes.is_run_orientation_bias_filter": "true/false depending on whether you wish to run this filter", "HapmapSensitivityAllPlexes.artifact_modes": The artifact modes of the orientation bias filter eg: ["G/T", "C/T"], "HapmapSensitivityAllPlexes.picard": "[path to Picard .jar file]", "HapmapSensitivityAllPlexes.five_plex_preprocessed": "[path to preprocessed 5-plex vcf]", "HapmapSensitivityAllPlexes.five_plex_preprocessed_idx": "[path to preprocessed 5-plex vcf index]", "HapmapSensitivityAllPlexes.ten_plex_preprocessed": "[path to preprocessed 10-plex vcf]",